k9andkbd/k9andkbd.github.io/md/PortugalTravelLog.md

 ##### 3 April 2022
 #[Portugal Traveblog 🇵🇹](?p=PortugalTravelLog)

-### Last Updated: April 16, 2022
+### Last Updated: April 23, 2022

 I'll be updating this post as the adventure continues.
+These are my raw notes that will be improved upon my return.
 [Click here](#update) to jump to the latest update.

 ### April 3, 2022
 In just under a week I'll be hopping on a plane headed for Portugal.
 This trip was originally planned for April 2020 but then the COVID pandamic began and all plans were canceled.
 I find it difficult to believe that it is now two years later and we aren't clear of this thing yet.
 I thought a lot about moving ahead with the trip.
 I am fully vacinated and boosted.
 Aside from from the flights, I feel that I wouldn't be any safer staying home.
 T-6 days to departure.